Kitware/keypointgui/README.rst

 represents one pair of points, with the first two columns representing the (x,y) coordinates of the point in the left image and the last two columns representing the (x,y) coordinates of the point in the right image.
-The convention for image coordinates is such that the center of the topic left pixel has coordinates (0,0).
+The convention for image coordinates is such that the center of the top left pixel has coordinates (0,0).

 Saving Homography
 -----------------